nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add a student**

 **Preconditions**
-* User has the student’s details, i.e. name, gender, contact, classes, subject and email
+* User has the student’s details, i.e. name, gender, contact, classes, subject, email, address, attendance, next of kin and emergency contact

 **MSS**